lamont-granquist/PatchedConicFixes/README.md

 If you encounter still buggy behavior, it's quite likely a known issue.
 For the time being bug reports for this mod are unnecessary.

+In a sample of 50,000 randomly generated elliptical orbits, this mod reduces the stock KSP 1.12.x rate of over 14,000 orbits with failures down to only 10 failing orbits.
+It should still be worth using, it just isn't absolutely perfect.

 ## Requirements

 - Kerbal Space Program 1.12.x